Why Get Certified?

 - Is there a lot of competition in your field of work (e.g., do you need to stand out from the crowd)?

 - Are you considering switching jobs and want to make the best impression possible?

 - Are you the kind of person who likes to be the best at what you do?

 - Are you required to maintain an annual license as a professional to practice?

-If you answered 'yes' to any of the questions above, then consider getting certified today.
-Many professionals (such as crop consultants, administrators, public health, veterinary, urban entomologists, and pest control professionals) use their certification status to give themselves 'the edge' over others.
+If you answered "yes" to any of the questions above, then consider getting certified today.
+Many professionals (such as crop consultants, administrators, public health, veterinary, urban entomologists, and pest control professionals) use their certification status to give themselves a competitive edge.

 What ESA Offers:

-The Entomological Society of America offers two certification programs:
+The Entomological Society of America offers four credentials:

-- Associate Certified Entomologist (ACE) certification has been designed especially for professionals whose training in entomology has been achieved through continuing education, self study, and on-the-job experience.
+- Associate Certified Entomologist (ACE).
+This certification has been designed especially for professionals whose training in entomology has been achieved through continuing education, self study, and on-the-job experience.

-- Board Certified Entomologists (BCE) certification has been designed for professionals with a degree in entomology or a closely-related field.
+- Board Certified Entomologist (BCE).
+This certification has been designed for professionals with a degree in entomology or a closely-related field.
 A college degree is required to become a BCE and most BCEs hold either a BS or post-graduate degree in entomology.